DO I NEED A WILL?

 I Want Control – If you want to set some limits or terms for the distribution of your assets, a trust allows you to do this.

 I Have Real Estate that I Want to Stay in the Family – A trust can own family property and set forth the terms of its future use and management.
 At Port City Legal, we often recommend Limited Liability Companies instead of a trust for this purpose.
+Either way, an entity to hold a family camp, for example, offers you the ability to set guidelines for how the property will be used and shared into the future.

 I’m in a Second Marriage and Want to Ensure My Children Get Assets – If you want to provide for your current spouse for their lifetime but thereafter have assets go to your children from a prior relationship, a trust can do this for you.
 You can set the terms of how and when funds go to your spouse and your kids.